|

 The dam was honeycombed with secrets, lies and the conflict of sex,

+power and political intrigue.
 The huge crack which appeared in the

 American church facade were the cluster of revelations coming out of